Armanda Berta dos Santos: Political career

-Following a breakdown of the AMP coalition in the first few months of 2020, the CNRT, which had been the lead party in that coalition, decided on 30 April 2020 that its members serving in the VIII Constitutional Government would resign their positions.
-The CNRT informed the Prime Minister of its decision on 8 May 2020, but KHUNTO continued to support the government.
+Following a breakdown of the AMP alliance in the first months of 2020, the CNRT—the leading party in the coalition—decided on 30 April 2020 that its members serving in the VIII Constitutional Government would resign their positions.
+KHUNTO and the PLP remained in the government and went on to form a new coalition with Fretilin and the Democratic Party on 12 May 2020.
+Santos retained her position as Minister of Social Solidarity and Inclusion and was inaugurated on 29 May 2020 as one of two new Deputy Prime Ministers, along with José Reis of Fretilin.